Water Project- Colab

 Pictures below are a tribute to the local Waters by our friends.
 Find more content shared by our members below.

 As part of the Earthday 2025 celebrations, SECS- Students for Environmental Concerns is organizing Sustainapalooza event on 12 April.
-More details on the flier We are thankful to SECS for including us in their celebrations.
+More details on the flier.
+We are thankful to SECS for their interest in working together and for including us in this year’s celebrations.

 Visit the grand event at the main Quad UIUC and be part of the celebrations in numerous ways.